 Consider reading parallel texts.

-Get a book that is written in dual language.
-With these books, there are translations written right below the sentence you’re reading.
-This will save you time from finding the closest dictionary.
-It will also allow you to see how the grammar rules vary and you can notice similarities and differences.
+This will save you time in finding the closest dictionary.
+It will also allow you to see how the grammar rules vary, and you can notice similarities and differences.

 Read a lot!

 If you’re learning a new language, it’s about quantity.
 If you don’t take everything in, don’t worry – keep going.
 The idea is to expose yourself to as much material as you can.
-You don’t need to understand everything.
-It’s more about practicing your contextualizing abilities and guessing what you’re reading about.
-Try to make out what’s actually happening overall.

 Read with intent

-Read about what you or your children love
+Read about what you or your children love.

-If your child loves music, then have them read a book in a different language that’s about music.
-If you love gardening, then find multilingual books about gardening.
 If you love cooking, you can find recipe books in the language you want to learn.
-This will help ensure you don’t get bored, as it’s not easy learning a new language and you might be tempted to give up.
+This will help ensure you don’t get bored, as it’s not easy learning a new language, and you might be tempted to give up.

-My dad used to read to my siblings and me every night before bed.
-I loved hearing my dad’s voice and how he made the stories sound so animated and fun to listen to!
 We were so engaged with every book he read to us!
 I will always remember that.
 Just think if my dad had read these stories in a different language!
 We would have probably been fluent in different languages by now!
 So neat to think about.

 About Preply

 Preply is a global language learning marketplace, connecting 15,000 tutors with tens of thousands of students from all over the world.
-It was founded in 2012 and backed by some of the world’s leading investors, Preply is on a mission to shape the future of effective learning.
+It was founded in 2012 and backed by some of the world’s leading investors; Preply is on a mission to shape the future of effective learning.

 Fueled by a belief that live engagement with a teacher is still the most effective way to learn a new skill, Preply is building a personalized learning space that will enable individual learners to reach their goals in the fastest way possible.